ncsuandrew12/imperio/Imperio/README.md

 These examples mostly revolve around implementing the "echo" Unix utility using the Imperio library.

 For detailed explanations of the example applications, see the included [EXAMPLES.md](docs/EXAMPLES.md) file.

+# License

+Imperio is licensed under the MIT license.
+A copy of the license is available in the [LICENSE](LICENSE) file.